xueyingzhao8/xueyingzhao8.github.io/_pages/about.md

 [**"Contracting with Heterogeneous Beliefs"**](../files/heterogeneous_beliefs_xueying.pdf)

-*We analyze the optimal design of incentive contracts in the context of belief heterogeneity between a principal and an agent.*
+*I analyze the optimal design of incentive contracts in the context of belief heterogeneity between a principal and an agent.*

 **"When to Go Negative in Political Campaigns?"** (joint with [Sinem Hidir](https://warwick.ac.uk/fac/soc/economics/staff/shidir/))